 Glasgow City Mission And Simon Community Scotland

-We are proud of our enduring community partnership with Glasgow City Mission, now in its 9th year, and this season we are also helping Simon Community Scotland via our big Ibrox Sleep Outs in our fight to end homelessness!
+We are proud of our enduring community partnership with Glasgow City Mission which has spanned over a decade, and this season we also supported Simon Community Scotland via our big Ibrox Sleep Outs in our fight to end homelessness.

 About Glasgow City Mission